 This policy provides guidance to Council employees who are required to disclose known declarable associations, or associations they reasonably suspect to be declarable.
 This includes any association with persons, a group, event or organisation that is declarable under this policy.

-The purpose of this policy is to outline the conduct of Council during the Caretaker Period for Municipal General Elections.
-The policy aims to ensure that general elections are conducted in a manner that is ethical, fair and equitable, are publicly perceived as such and support the conduct of good governance for Council and the organisation during the Caretaker Period for Municipal General Elections.
-The Policy will also facilitate the continuation of the ordinary business of local government throughout the caretaker period in a responsible and transparent manner, in accordance with statutory requirements and established “caretaker” conventions.
+The purpose of this policy is to outline the conduct of Council during the Election Period for municipal general elections.
+The policy aims to ensure that general elections are conducted in a manner that is ethical, fair and equitable, are publicly perceived as such and support the conduct of good governance for Council and the organisation during the Election Period for municipal general elections.
+The policy will also facilitate the continuation of the ordinary business of local government throughout the election period in a responsible and transparent manner, in accordance with statutory requirements and established “Election Period” conventions.

 This policy outlines Wellington Shire Council’s position on Electronic Gaming Machines (EGMs) and the decision-making framework to assist with Council’s response to EGM’s application within the municipality.
 This policy builds on the previous Responsible Gaming Policy 2015.